Togetherness (TV series): Season 1 (2015)

+Season 2 (2016)

 Production

 In January 2013, HBO ordered the pilot for the series with, Mark Duplass and Jay Duplass writing, directing, and executive producing the series, with Stephanie Langhoff under their Duplass Brothers Productions banner.
 In March 2013, it was revealed that Amanda Peet, Melanie Lynskey and Steve Zissis joined the cast of the series.
 In May 2013, it was revealed that Mark Duplass would be starring in the pilot in the lead role.
 In July 2013, the pilot was picked up to series, with Steve Zissis now joining as a consultant producer and writer.
 In January 2016, Katie Aselton joined the series in a recurring role.
 Michael Andrews composed the score for the series.

 Reception

 Critical response

 The first season received positive reviews from many critics.
-Review aggregator Rotten Tomatoes gave the first season a 93% approval rating, with an average rating of 8.08 out of 10 based on 43 critic reviews.
+Review aggregator Rotten Tomatoes gave the first season a 93% approval rating, with an average rating of 8.1 out of 10 based on 43 critic reviews.
 The critical consensus reads: "Togetherness is a delightful surprise that interweaves day-to-day life with moving, dramatic characters who have an affinity for deprecating, squirmy humor."
 Metacritic gave the first season a score of 79 based on 23 critic reviews, indicating "generally favorable reviews".
 IGN reviewer Matt Fowler gave the entire first season an 8.3 out of 10, saying that "The Duplass brothers, along with several wonderful performances, have managed to take an oft-trodden road and paved it fresh."

 The second season continued to receive positive reviews from critics.
-Rotten Tomatoes gave the second season an 88% approval rating, with an average rating of 7.42 out of 10 based on 17 critic reviews.
+Rotten Tomatoes gave the second season an 88% approval rating, with an average rating of 7.4 out of 10 based on 17 critic reviews.
 The critical consensus reads: "Togetherness returns with its charm intact, though its compelling characters could stand to have a few more laughs."
 On Metacritic, it has a score of 73 out of 100 based on 12 reviews, indicating "generally favorable reviews".
 Alan Sepinwall of HitFix wrote, "The stories are told with such intimacy, such empathy, and such attention to detail, that it transcends labels and generalities" and that the show is "even better this year".